pbellon/django-cinema/README.md

 npm install -g just
 ```

-Or you can check the linked documentations to see how to install them on your machine.
+Or you can check the linked documentation pages to see how to install them on your machine.

 ## Quick start

-1. Bootstrap the app, will create `.env` file for django configuration env variables
+1. Bootstrap the app; this will create an `.env` file to configure the application's environment variables
 ```bash
 just bootstrap
 ```

-2. Configure `.env` file, needs a valid TMDB token in `TMDB_API_TOKEN` to work properly and to
-   create a secured `DJANGO_SECRET_KEY` variable
+2. Configure the `.env` file: you need a valid TMDB token in `TMDB_API_TOKEN` and set a secure `DJANGO_SECRET_KEY` variable

-3. Start django
+3. Start Django
 ```bash
 just up --build
 ```